-Direct on-site emissions: CO_2 from natural gas combustion in boilers (in some cases coal and fuel oil are used as a fuel), NO_x and CO emission from combustion in the existing boilers/ burners, CO_2 emissions from fuel combustion in gas engines on the new CHP units, additional CO_2 emissions from fuel combustion in boilers on the boiler houses due to the too large heat losses in the distribution networks.
+Direct on-site emissions: CO_2 from natural gas combustion in boilers (in some cases fuel oil are used as a fuel), NO_x and CO emission from combustion in the existing boilers/ burners, CO_2 emissions from fuel combustion in gas engines on the new CHP units, additional CO_2 emissions from fuel combustion in boilers on the boiler houses due to the too large heat losses in the distribution networks.
+Emissions of CH_4 from MSW landfill.

-Direct off-site emissions: CO_2 emissions from power plant(s) due to electricity consumption from the grid, which will be replaced after installation of CHP units, CO_2 emissions from power plant(s) due to ineffective electricity consumption from the grid, which will be saved after installation of frequency controllers, CO_2 emissions from power plant(s) due to power consumption used for heating by Donetsk region customers.
+Direct off-site emissions: CO2 emissions from power plant(s) due to power production to the grid, which will be replaced after installation of CHP units and which consumed by boiler houses and central heating points where frequency controllers will be installed.

+CO2 emissions from power plant(s) due to power production to the grid, used for heating of Crimea customers.
 It takes place due to inefficiencies of heat supply service quality for many consumers in the current situation.
 Exploitation of power heaters is quite typical and widespread.

-CO_2 emissions from power station(s) due to heat networks power consumption.
+CO2 emissions from power plant(s) due to power production to the grid, that consumed by heat networks.
 It is not efficient due to water leakages, and extended networks' distance.